Communication-Efficient Distributed Learning via Sparse and Adaptive Stochastic Gradient: Abstract

 \section{Abstract}

-Stochastic optimization algorithms implemented on distributed computing architectures are increasingly used to tackle large-scale machine learning applications.
-A key bottleneck in such distributed systems is the communication overhead for exchanging information such as stochastic gradients between different workers.
-Sparse communication with memory and the adaptive aggregation methodology are two successful frameworks among the various techniques proposed to address this issue.
-In this paper, we exploit the advantages of \underline{S}parse communication and \underline{A}daptive aggregated \underline{S}tochastic \underline{G}radients to design a communication-efficient distributed algorithm named \underline{SASG}.
-Specifically, we determine the workers who need to communicate with the parameter server based on the adaptive aggregation rule and then sparsify the transmitted information.
-Therefore, our algorithm reduces both the overhead of communication rounds and the number of communication bits in the distributed system.
-We define an auxiliary sequence and provide convergence results of the algorithm with the help of Lyapunov function analysis.
-Experiments on training deep neural networks show that our algorithm can significantly reduce the communication overhead compared to the previous methods, with little impact on training and testing accuracy.
+Gradient-based optimization methods implemented on distributed computing architectures are increasingly used to tackle large-scale machine learning applications.
+A key bottleneck in such distributed systems is the high communication overhead for exchanging information, such as stochastic gradients, between workers.
+The inherent causes of this bottleneck are the frequent communication rounds and the full model gradient transmission in every round.
+In this study, we present SASG, a communication-efficient distributed algorithm that enjoys the advantages of sparse communication and adaptive aggregated stochastic gradients.
+By dynamically determining the workers who need to communicate through an adaptive aggregation rule and sparsifying the transmitted information, the SASG algorithm reduces both the overhead of communication rounds and the number of communication bits in the distributed system.
+For the theoretical analysis, we introduce an important auxiliary variable and define a new Lyapunov function to prove that the communication-efficient algorithm is convergent.
+The convergence result is identical to the sublinear rate of stochastic gradient descent, and our result also reveals that SASG scales well with the number of distributed workers.
+Finally, experiments on training deep neural networks demonstrate that the proposed algorithm can significantly reduce communication overhead compared to previous methods.